rohitsies/GNAF-SSIS-Data-Loader/README.md

 7) Now is the time to actually load the data, either open the solution, configure details and run or directly run the package.

-8) To configure, ssisconfig.dtsConfig is available in th package, just change the connection string, run the package file, add the configuration path and execute.
+8) To configure, ssisconfig.dtsConfig is available in the package, just change the connection string, run the package file, add the configuration path and execute.

 ## Note
 - It might show errors "The connection "" is not found.
 This error ....".Ignore those as we are going to use connection string from the config file.